dimagi/commcare-hq/corehq/apps/es/README.rst

 Management Adapter
 ''''''''''''''''''

-There is only one management adapter, ``ElasticManageAdapter``.
-This adapter is used for performing all cluster management tasks such as creating and updating indices and their mappings, changing index settings, changing cluster settings, etc.  This functionality is split into a separate class for a few reasons:
+There is only one management adapter, ``corehq.apps.es.client.manager``.
+This adapter is used for performing all cluster management tasks such as creating and updating indices and their mappings, changing index settings, changing cluster settings, etc.  This functionality is split into a separate class for a few
+reasons:

 1. The management adapter is responsible for low-level Elastic operations which document adapters should never be performing because the scope of a document